jaredpar/csharplang/proposals/factory-methods.md

 Records need to support initializer style expressions in scenarios other than standard object construction to support `with` expressions.
 This though is simply adding a special property to a specific named method in a type.
-Records though are not alone in wanting to denote methods as being used exclusivel for construction.
+Records though are not alone in wanting to denote methods as being used exclusively for construction.
 Factory methods serve the same purpose in .NET and are common throughout our framework.

 The ability to mark methods as being used exclusively for creation should become a standalone feature.
-Developers will be able to mark members which exist soley to create objects with `[ConstructorMethod]` and the language will give such methods the same flexibility as object constructors.
+Developers will be able to mark members which exist soley to create objects with `[Factory]` and the language will give such methods the same flexibility as object constructors.
 That means those methods can now be used in combination with object and collection initializers.